Changing Word Envelope Layouts

 Window Envelopes

 Window envelopes have nothing to do with any of what has gone before, but for the sake of completeness the following shows how to set up a template to use window envelopes.
+The following illustrations are from Word 2007 under Windows XP, but the dialogs are very similar in other versions.

 Start by taking a window envelope, remove any cellophane from the window and insert a blank page that would be used for your letter, folder to fit the envelope.
 Insert the folded page into the envelope so that the top left side of what would be the letter will appear in the window of the envelope.